zentrocdot/artificial-intelligence-tools/python/README.md

 # Introductory Words

 <p align="justify">Python scripts I am presenting here, help me to prepare Generative Artificial Intelligence stuff.
 For the moment I am interested in high quality static AI generated images.
-These are created using common models, as well as LoRas, Embeddings and Hypernetworks.</p>
+These are created using common models, as well as LoRas, Embeddings and Hypernetworks.
+So far I tested also DreamBooth, but I am not conficed about the results.</p>

 # Support my Work